publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXXX/m__us_usc_t16_s460v–7.md

 ## § 460v–7.
 Availability of land and water conservation fund moneys

-    Funds hereafter appropriated and available for the acquisition of lands and waters and interests therein in the national forest system pursuant to [section 200306 of title 54][/us/usc/t54/s200306], shall be available for the acquisition of any lands, waters, and interests therein within the boundaries of the recreation area.
+    Funds hereafter appropriated and available for the acquisition of lands and waters and interests therein in the national forest system pursuant to [section 200306 of title 54][/us/usc/t54/s200306] shall be available for the acquisition of any lands, waters, and interests therein within the boundaries of the recreation area.

 ([Pub.
 L. 90–540, § 8][/us/pl/90/540/s8], Oct.
 1, 1968, [82 Stat.
 905][/us/stat/82/905]; [Pub.
 L. 113–287, § 5(d)(2)][/us/pl/113/287/s5/d/2], Dec.
 19, 2014, [128 Stat.
 3264][/us/stat/128/3264].)

  __Amendments__

     2014—[Pub.
-L. 113–287][/us/pl/113/287] substituted “[section 200306 of title 54][/us/usc/t54/s200306]” for “section 460l–9 of this title”.
+L. 113–287][/us/pl/113/287] substituted “[section 200306 of title 54][/us/usc/t54/s200306]” for “section 460l–9 of this title,”.

 ----------